Githbhatia/ReadV2/README.md

 *As some downloaded CESMD records are zipped once and others zipped twice, added code to accept either.

 Changes 12/23/2024
 *Added markers for animations.
 Fixed all the window titles with record time and date.
 Other usability improvements.
+Standardize directions for 3D orbit plot as in other orbit plots.